Dust and gas modelling in radiative transfer simulations of disc-dominated galaxies with RADMC-3D: Introduction

 In this paper, we present a novel pipeline -- dubbed \texttt{RTGen} -- to perform end-to-end a posteriori radiative transfer of galaxy simulations, including both dust continuum and spectral line transfer computations.
 In particular, we rely on the \texttt{RADMC-3D} code \citep{Dullemond2012}, a highly-flexible software performing Monte Carlo simulations to determine the dust temperature and ray-tracing photons by solving the radiative transfer equation afterwards.
 In particular, we show first how to obtain continuum images at arbitrary wavelengths as well as the full spectral energy distribution (SED).
 Afterwards, we present our modelling of the atomic-to-molecular transition to split the atomic and molecular phases of the gas.
-Eventually, we combine the previous techniques to predict images of typical spectral lines used to investigate galaxy formation and evolution, showcasing in particular the different CO transitions.
+Eventually, we combine the previous techniques to predict images of CO fine-structure transitions.
 To address the variations between different simulations and investigated models, we compare both the predicted SEDs and images, as well as distributions of different quantities when relevant.

 The paper is organized as follows.
 Sect.~\ref{sec:refsim} presents the suite of simulations used as simulated sample in this work.
 Sect.~\ref{sec:radmc3d} summarizes the modelling of the various physical components that we carry out.
 Sect.~\ref{sec:results} presents the analysis of the main results, and Sect.~\ref{sec:time_evolution} discusses the time evolution of the predicted observables.
 We conclude in Sect.~\ref{sec:conclusions}.